Yoga for Arthritis Level III Certification

 Please note the $150 administration fee includes a Community Level YFA Teacher’s membership so you have access to the latest versions of the training materials.

 Level III Re-certification Guidelines

-We have expanded the options available for renewing your YFA Level II Certification:
+We have expanded the options available for renewing your YFA Level III Certification:

 Attend another Level III YFA training.
 Check the YFA website for the current options.